Mauricio Benard

 Current City: Washington, DC

 Why did you choose McCourt?
 My moral compass is oriented toward service to others and building a more just world.
-This is the reason I am studying at Georgetown University.
-I believe the McCourt School of Public Policy is an institution that builds the leaders that the world needs and will enable me to become a better public servant.
+This is the reason I studied at Georgetown University.
+I believe the McCourt School of Public Policy is an institution that builds the leaders that the world needs and enables young leaders to become better citizens.
 I deeply respect and admire the moral principles and academic discipline of Jesuits, and I want to join the movement for creating more opportunities for the most in need and the humblest people of the world.

 Student organization involvement while at McCourt: Head of Strategic Partnerships, Latin American and the Caribbean Policy Association (LAPA)